- Fees & Finance

 Health & Wellbeing

-The Nursing Service at UCB provides you with practical advice and assistance regarding medical needs while you are studying at the College.
+The Nursing Service at UCB provides you with practical advice and assistance regarding medical needs while you are studying at the University.
 The Nurse can assist with a number of practical issues, such as: general health advice - smoking, diet, on-going illness or health concerns; provide non-prescription analgesics; treat cuts, burns, scalds and any other minor injuries; information on immunisations.
 Students are advised to register with a local health centre.

 If you are experiencing a mental health difficulty, emotional or psychological distress, the Mental Health & Wellbeing Adviser can help you to identify your specific needs, provide practical support, and help you develop coping strategies.
 During the period of support, the Adviser may also work alongside the Curriculum Team for Academic and Pastoral Support, and can assist you in accessing external mental health and wellbeing services.